Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 **Output:**

 If the transaction has been successfully broadcast to the network, API will return a JSON response (code `200`) containing `data` array with `transaction_hash` key holding the hash of the received transaction.
-In case of any error (wrong transaction format, spending already spent outputs, etc.) API returns status code `400`.
+In case of any error (wrong transaction format, spending already spent outputs, etc.) API returns status code `400` and an error desription if available (descriptions aren't shown for `ethereum` and `mixin`).

 Example of a successful response: